 The homemade cat food made with TCPremixBASIC and by following the preparation instructions mimics the nutritional composition of a mouse and is recommended to be fed as a staple diet for cats of all ages.

-Whole Bone Extract, Egg yolk, Whey Protein Concentrate, Taurine, Xanthan Gum (natural thickener), Seaweed, Vitamin B Complex (Vitamin B1, Vitamin B2, Niacinamide, Vitamin B6, Vitamin B12, Biotin, Folic acid, Pantotenic acid), Vitamin E.
+Whole Bone Exract, Egg yolk, Whey Protein, Xanthan Gum (natural thickener), Seaweed, Gelatine.
+Additives per 1kg: Taurine, Vitamin-B-Complex (Vitamin B1, Vitamin B2, Niacinamide, Pantotenic acid, Vitamin B6, Vitamin B12, Biotin, Folic acid, Choline), Vitamin E, Vitamin D3 (1162 IU).

 Manufactured in Germany by Tatzenladen